 More is expected at the graduate level than what is normally required at the undergraduate level.
 In addition, you usually must complete special requirements at the end of your graduate program.
 UMGC's master's degree programs require you to complete an integrative end-of-program capstone course in which you must demonstrate mastery of content covered throughout the program.

 All master's degrees require completion of at least 30 credits, with specific requirements listed on the following pages.
+Information on the requirements for maintaining good academic standing may be found on p.
+35.

 Initial Requirement